My brief encounter! The Canon 800mm F5.6 telephoto lens, a user experience.

 In addition to this, is the weight of such camera bags/cases themselves.
 Bags/cases designed to carry such equipment typically weigh at least 3 to 4 kilograms empty, so by the time you pack a couple of camera bodies with a couple of short lenses, you’re done.
 There’s no further allowance for a laptop computer, which many of us now choose to carry, let alone a long telephoto lens.

 Alternatives to an 800mm lens.

 Notes.
-I have no formal or commercial relationship with any of the people, companies or products referred to in this article and the views expressed here are my own.
+I have no formal or commercial relationship with any of the people, companies, or products referred to in this article and the views expressed here are my own.
 These views are not vetted by or endorsed by any company referred to.
-All prices referred to in the article are in US dollars unless otherwise stated and of course are subject to change.
-Readers should make their own inquiries regards pricing of equipment which varies considerably given local taxes, foreign exchange rates and other commercial factors.
+All prices referred to in the article are in US dollars unless otherwise stated and of course, are subject to change.
+Readers should make their own inquiries regards the pricing of equipment which varies considerably given local taxes, foreign exchange rates, and other commercial factors.
 The comments made regarding airline policy are based on my own experience at the time of writing.
 Such policies are subject to change and may vary according to location.

 If anyone has any comment or feedback regards this article, please use the Contact page.